Russia sticks to Ukraine grain deal after U.N.-brokered negotiations

 The deal brokered by U.N. and Red Cross officials between Yemen's Saudi-backed government and Iran-backed Houthi rebels is the first major prisoner swap in almost three years.

-Most of the employees who work for UNAMA are Afghan nationals - women and men who have been instructed to stay home.
+Most employees who work for UNAMA are Afghan nationals - women and men who have been instructed to stay home.

 New ICRC guidelines are meant to protect innocent civilians and detainees against violence by non-state armed groups.